ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 1. Before to get a reference to an active React Cell Renderer, after calling `gridApi.getCellRendererInstances()` you need to call `getFrameworkComponentInstance()` on the component.
 You now no longer need to call `getFrameworkComponentInstance()`.
 This is because there is no longer a JavaScript Cell Renderer wrapping the React Cell Renderer.
 This method used to be on the wrapper which then returned back the wrapped React Cell Renderer (or a reference to the imperative handle if using React Hooks).
 The same is true for accessing Cell Editors, in that `getFrameworkComponentInstance()` is no longer needed here either.
 1. Before when providing a Popup Cell Editor, the Cell Editor could implement the methods `isPopup()` and `popupPosition()` to have the Cell Editor in a popup and to optionally state it's position.
 In the React paradigm, it's required to know where a component is to be placed before it is created (which is not a constraint with our internal AG Grid rendering engine, where components can be created first and placed into the DOM second).
 To solve this, the Column Definition now has properties `cellEditorPopup` and `cellEditorPopupPosition` which should be used.

-## Community vs Enterprise

-React UI is covering both AG Grid Community and AG Grid Enterprise.
-Once complete, both Community and Enterprise will be 100% React.

 ## What Grid Features are Lost?